 13 million civilian deaths

 (Canada’s population today is 34 million!
 Canada’s population in 1914 was only 8 million)

 Overview of WWI Medals

 Different medals were awarded to war heroes during this conflict.
 Discover a few of them!

 Although a cease-fire was agreed upon in November 1918, World War I officially came to an end with the signing of the Treaty of Versailles on June 28, 1919.
 Reflecting a true “world war,” 32 countries were invited to discuss the conditions of peace and to decide a conclusion to the war.
 The main Allied powers who had conducted the fighting and defeated the Central Powers, however, retained a position of privilege, meeting privately and only presenting their suggestions to the other countries on a weekly basis.
 Germany was not invited to the conference.

-Canada, having proved itself in the First World War, gained the right to sign the treaty of Versailles separately from the United Kingdom and was awarded its own seat in the League of Nations, despite the fact that it was still a Dominion of England.
+Canada, having proved itself in the First World War, gained the right to sign the Treaty of Versailles separately from the United Kingdom and was awarded its own seat in the League of Nations, despite the fact that it was still a Dominion of England.
 For Canada and the other Dominions, these were important steps towards gaining control over their external affairs.
 In the years that followed, Canada gained even more independence in its international relations.
-Indeed, in 1931 the United Kingdom passed the Statute of Westminster, which officially allowed Canada and the other Dominions to take control of their own foreign policies and to decide independently whether or not to enter into war.
+In 1931 the United Kingdom passed the Statute of Westminster, which officially allowed Canada and the other Dominions to take control of their own foreign policies and to decide independently whether or not to enter into war.
 When World War II began and Great Britain declared war on Germany, Canada waited one full week before also declaring war, in part to demonstrate that they were joining of their own initiative.

 New Borders for the Old World